2020PB/police-brutality/reports/Kentucky.md

 * [Video taken from building](https://twitter.com/kenjiboijoi/status/1272708377349668864)

-### Police shoot paintball at a bystander recording from inside a building behind a window
+### Police shoot paintball at a bystander recording from inside a building behind a window | June 15th

 id: ky-louisville-11